dotnet/docs/docs/core/linux-prerequisites.md

 # [.NET Core 3.0](#tab/netcore30)

-.NET Core 3.0 Preview 9 treats Linux as a single operating system.
+.NET Core 3.0 treats Linux as a single operating system.
 There is a single Linux build (per chip architecture) for supported Linux distributions.

 For download links and more information, see [.NET Core 3.0 downloads](https://dotnet.microsoft.com/download/dotnet-core/3.0).

-.NET Core 3.0 Preview 9 is supported on the following Linux distributions/versions.
+.NET Core 3.0 is supported on the following Linux distributions/versions.

 OS                            | Version               | Architectures
 ------------------------------|-----------------------|----------------